-Status: Design Phase Underway
+Status: Design Phase Underway - Seven Percent Complete

 Summary: This project studied the addition of a new northbound general purpose lane (approximately one mile) on SR-57 from Orangewood Avenue to Katella Avenue in the cities of Anaheim and Orange.
 The new northbound general purpose lane will join the completed Project G segments between Katella Avenue and Lambert Road, which opened to traffic in 2014.
 The final ED and PR were approved on March 29, 2019.
-The Board approved the release of the RFP for the preparation of PS&E on March 8, 2021, and awarded the contract on July 12, 2021.
 The design of this project was initiated on March 28, 2022.
+This quarter, the design consultant held a kick-off meeting on May 18, 2022, and initiated coordination efforts with Caltrans and the cities of Anaheim and Orange.
+In addition, the design team submitted applications for encroachment permits to Caltrans for surveying and geotechnical activities and held a geometric design workshop.